Best Center Shafted Putters In 2025 With Expert Reviews

 What Is A Center Shafted Putter?

-It is a putter where the shaft attaches either dead-center in the middle of the club head or very near to it.
+A center shafted putter is a putter where the shaft attaches either dead-center in the middle of the club head or very near to it.
 This typically creates what we know as a face-balanced putter head.

-Who Should Use A This Type Of Putter?
+Who Should Use A Center Shafted Putter?

 As with most putter designs, a lot of players land on a particular choice through trial-and-error.
 There are many reasons why golfers have tendencies, whether it has to do with how they set up, how they stroke the club, or how they perceive the line that can lend themselves to “matching up” with a certain style versus another.
-Center shaft putters tend to work best for players with a more straight back, straight through putting stroke, although there are plenty of golfers with an "inside, down the line stroke" that putt extremely well with a this putter design.

 Another interesting caveat is that a very significant portion of players who end up preferring a center shaft are lead-eye-dominant players, meaning left-eye dominant for a right-handed player.
 Because center-shafted putters are typically zero-offset designs, assuming the player has a completely neutral setup, this places the ball more under their lead eye, instead of centered between the eyes, which may help with properly perceiving the line of the putt at address.